sandesh2526/java-prep/Things.md

 ## Features of Java
 ### Portable
 Java is highly portable language as it follows the 'write once run anywhere' model.

 ### Robust
 The memory in java is allocated at runtime and it is handled by the Java Garbage Collector, which takes care of memory management.

 ### Object Oriented
 Everything in java is a object except from the primitive data types which are high performance nonobjects.

 ### Multithreded
 Java supports multithreading which allows you to use resources efficiently.

 ## How Java Works
-Java code is first compiled into java bytecode and stored in a classfile(once compiled a .java is compiled it creates .class file).
+Java code is first compiled into java bytecode and stored in a classfile(once a '.java' file is compiled, java compiler creates a '.class' file).

 This Bytecode is then fed to JVM where it is optimised using JIT and interpreted into source code and then executed.

 ## Three OOP principles

 ### Encapsulation:
-This is mechanism by which binds together code and data.
+This is mechanism which binds together code and data.
 Also it keeps safe the data and the code from other interfernce.
 It is acheived in java by class.
+A class in java contains variables and methods.
+The variables in java represents the state of the class and methods  represents the behaviour.
+Simply put if you have a class named 'Person' and it contains a variable named 'emotion'and method named 'setEmotionToHappy', now if you want to know the state of a 'Person' you will check the 'emotion' variable and if you want to make change his emotion we can call the method 'setEmotionToHappy' which changes the emotion to happy.
+Too serious x).

 ### Inheritance:
 Inheritance is process by which one object can inherit properties of other object.
 One class can inherit the other using the extends keyword.
-You know right?:>
+Now let's say the Person class has a method named If a You know right?:>

 ### Polymorphism:
 It means one thing having many forms.
 So you can define a method and have different methods as per the need(Method 'Overloading')or we can have a method which can be implementes as per the demand(Method 'Overriding');

 ## [ Method 'Overloading' in Java ](./Files_with_Code/Method-Overloading.md)